The Rise of Nationalism in Europe

 - On the earth in the foreground of the image lie the shattered remains of the symbols of absolutist institutions. (absolutist-a government or system of rule that has no restraints on the power exercised.)

-- Utopian vision the peoples of the world are grouped as distinct nations, identified through their flags and national costume.
+- In the Utopian vision, the peoples of the world are grouped as distinct nations, identified through their flags and national costume.
 (Utopian – A vision of a society that is so ideal that it is unlikely to actually exist).

 - The flag they carry is an expression of liberal hopes in 1848 to unify the numerous German-speaking principalities into a nation-state under a democratic constitution.
 All these followed by the people of Germany, are the peoples of the Kingdom of the Two Scillies, Lombardy, Poland, England, Ireland, Hungary, and Russia.
 Austria, the